osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ## ign-math

-Proposition: add a new class to ign-math, named "FramesHierarchy" that contains the tree of frames.
+Proposition: add a new class to ign-math, named "FrameGraph" that contains the tree of frames.
 Objects of this type will typically be populated with frames as they are read during the parsing of SDF documents.

 1. void AddFrame(const string &_name, const string &_parent, const Pose &_Offset);
-1. bool GetParentFrame(const string &_frame, string &result);
+1. bool ParentFrame(const string &_frame, string &_result);
-1. bool GetPose (const string &_originFrame, const string &_destinationFrame, Pose &_result);
+1. bool Pose (const string &_originFrame, const string &_destinationFrame, Pose &_result);

 The GetPose method could also apply a Pose before returning the result, but this operation is easy to perform with the overloaded operator of Pose.